Energy industries

 By locating here, you’ll unlock a huge market in Scotland and the UK and gain an early mover advantage for heat pump manufacturing, components, installation and servicing, as well as piping components, metering, smart controls and systems integration.

-- Large scale green and blue hydrogen production hubs
+- Large-scale green and blue hydrogen production

-- Electrolyser manufacturing
+- Hydrogen electrolyser manufacturing

-- Transportation and distribution of hydrogen
+- Hydrogen storage, conversion and distribution

 Scotland is committed to becoming a world-leading hydrogen nation and major exporter, with abundant energy resources able to serve emerging markets in northern and central Europe.